Paul Bremer: Unaccounted-for funds

-Progress of reconstruction

-One of the CPA's most important tasks was the reconstruction of Iraq's infrastructure.
-Compared to the rapid repair of Iraq's oil infrastructure – with the notable exception of the meters—the progress of reconstruction on Iraq's potable water, sewage, and electricity systems was extremely slow.
-Defenders argued that this was due to the unanticipated volume and fierceness of those resisting the Coalition's occupation.
-Critics blame the CPA's preference for contracts with connected US firms; only 2% of the reconstruction contracts in 2003 were awarded to Iraqi firms.

 Shutting down the newspaper Al-Hawza

-On March 28, 2004, Bremer ordered the 759th Military Police Battalion to shut down controversial Iraqi newspaper al-Hawza for two months.
+On March 28, 2004, Bremer ordered the 759th Military Police Battalion to shut down Iraqi newspaper al-Hawza for two months.
 This move was widely criticized as running directly counter to the Bush administration's announced goal of helping transform Iraq into a modern, democratic state.
 This move was even criticized by members of Bremer's own appointees on the Iraqi Governing Council.

 Al-Hawza started after the removal of Saddam Hussein and was considered a mouthpiece for Shi'ite cleric Muqtada al-Sadr.
 It was shut down by the United States-led administration headed by Bremer on March 28, 2004, after being accused of encouraging violence against Coalition troops.
 There was discussion with Sir Jeremy Greenstock (UK's Special Representative for Iraq), about preparations to arrest al-Sadr, who by early March 2004 had increased his militia following, the Mahdi army, from about 200 followers to some 6,000, in seven months.
 Bremer wrote in his book that "Greenstock said that this would be a difficult time to go after him ...
 I first urged [his] arrest last August".

 Iyad Allawi, leader of the interim government, explicitly gave al-Hawza permission to re-open on July 18, 2004.